-Hot Box – Inorganic Core Machines
+Hot Box, Croning, and Inorganic Core Machines

 Hot box, Warm box or Inorganic cores are more popular today for their low toxic gas emissions during casting, as well as excellent shake out properties.
 These processes require an external heat source, such as electrical heaters, gas or combustion systems, warm air purge, or a combination thereof.
 Cure rates can be comparable to cold box, whereas Warm box would be slightly longer to cure and inorganic cores can be shorter or longer cure times, depending on the core.
 Inorganic cores are hydroscopic and require some specialized storage considerations for long term buffers.

 High Production 40L Hot Box Machine